akomar812/akomar812/README.md

 - 🌱 I’m currently learning about algorithmic investing, mathematical finance, and cryptocurrency development
 - 📫 Email: akomar812@gmail.com

+Portfolio/resume web page is work in progress, will soon be available at https://akomar812.github.io

 <!---
 akomar812/akomar812 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.